Driving whilst using a mobile phone

 But there’s a lot of misinformation out there so it’s worth checking with a road traffic lawyer if you receive notice that you have been caught using a mobile phone whilst driving.

 For instance, many people think simply holding a phone is an offence.
-Make sure you speak to one of our specialist solicitors for free advice to get the facts on the penalties for driving while using a mobile phone.
+Make sure you speak to one of our specialist lawyers for free advice to get the facts on the penalties for driving while using a mobile phone.

 What is the law about using mobile phones while driving?